CVBhanuPrakash/Virtual_Mouse/README.md

-# Virtual Mouse with Hand Gestures

-## Overview

-This project is a virtual mouse that allows you to control your computer's mouse cursor using hand gestures captured by your webcam.
-It leverages the following Python libraries and modules: `cv2`, `numpy`, `time`, `autopy`, `mediapipe`, `math`, and `webbrowser`.
+# Virtual_Mouse

+## This Python project allows mouse control using hand gestures.

-## Supported Hand Gestures
+### Supported Hand Gestures and Actions

-### Scroll Up
+- **Scroll Up**
-- If the forefinger and little finger are both raised, the virtual mouse will scroll up.
+  - *Gesture*: Raise your forefinger and little finger simultaneously.

-### Scroll Down
+  - *Action*: Scrolls the content up.

+- **Scroll Down**
-- When the forefinger, little finger, and thumb are all raised simultaneously, the virtual mouse will scroll down.
+  - *Gesture*: Raise your forefinger, little finger, and thumb together.

-### Volume Down
+  - *Action*: Scrolls the content down.

+- **Volume Down**
-- Raising the thumb and index finger while keeping other fingers down will lower the volume on your computer.
+  - *Gesture*: Lower the thumb and raise the index finger while keeping other fingers down.

-### Volume Up
+  - *Action*: Decreases the volume on your computer.

+- **Volume Up**
-- Lowering the thumb while keeping all other fingers raised will increase the volume.
+  - *Gesture*: Raise all fingers except the thumb.

-### Open Website
+  - *Action*: Increases the volume on your computer.

+- **Open Website**
-- Raising the forefinger, middle finger, and ring finger (three fingers) will trigger the virtual mouse to open a predefined website.
+  - *Gesture*: Raise your forefinger, middle finger, and ring finger (three fingers).

-### Click
+  - *Action*: Opens a predefined website.

+- **Click**
-- If the forefinger and middle finger are both raised, the virtual mouse will simulate a mouse click action.
+  - *Gesture*: Raise your forefinger and middle finger together.
+  - *Action*: Simulates a mouse click action.

+These intuitive hand gestures allow you to effortlessly control various functions of the virtual mouse, enhancing your computer interaction experience.

 ## How to Use